 Borrowings by shareholders from their private companies are referred to as debit loans or Division 7A loans and extend to almost all types of payments or advances to shareholders and their associates (excluding loans to another company).
 Division 7A continues to apply to the use of company assets where inadequate consideration is paid to the company.
 Borrowings that do not satisfy the required exemption tests under Division 7A are deemed to be unfranked dividends and fully taxable in the recipient's hands.

 It is essential that private company directors ensure that any payments on behalf of shareholders or their associates are either repaid prior to the due date of lodgement of the company's tax return or that the borrowings are covered by a complying Division 7A loan agreement, the terms of which must be strictly complied with each year.

-Loans - Pre 4/12/97: If you have a Pre 4/12/97 borrowing from your company, the terms of the loan must not be altered.
+- Loans (pre 4/12/97).
+If you have a pre 4/12/97 borrowing from your company, the terms of the loan must not be altered.
+Altering the loan will deem it to be new borrowing on the date it was varied.
 In effect the loan should be quarantined and all future borrowings treated as separate loans.
-A strategy should be adopted to repay these loans.

-Loans - Post 4/12/97: If you have a Post 4/12/97 borrowing from your company brought forward from last year, you must make the minimum annual repayment of capital and interest prior to 30 June 2023.
-If the minimum repayment is not made, the amount of any shortfall will be deemed to be an unfranked dividend if the company has retained or unrealised profits.

-Loans - Current Year: If during the current year your company has made a payment to or on behalf of a shareholder or an associate creating a Division 7A loan, this loan will be deemed to be an unfranked taxable dividend in the hands of the recipient, unless the loan is repaid by the due date of lodgement of the company's tax return or alternatively is supported by a complying Division 7A loan agreement.

-Unpaid Trust Distributions to Companies - Where a trust has distributed income to a corporate beneficiary after 16 December 2009 and the distribution remains unpaid, then this unpaid present entitlement could be treated as a loan for Division 7A purposes.
+A strategy should be adopted to repay these loans. - Loans (post 4/12/97).
+If you have a post 4/12/97 borrowing from your company brought forward from last year, you must make the minimum annual repayment of capital and interest prior to 30 June 2025.
+If the minimum repayment is not made, the amount of any shortfall will be deemed to be an unfranked dividend if the company has retained or unrealised profits. - Loans (current year).
+If during the current year your company has made a payment to or on behalf of a shareholder or an associate creating a Division 7A loan, this loan will be deemed to be an unfranked taxable dividend in the hands of the recipient, unless the loan is repaid by the due date of lodgement of the company's tax return or alternatively is supported by a complying Division 7A loan agreement. - Unpaid trust distributions to companies.
+Where a trust has distributed income to a corporate beneficiary after 16 December 2009 and the distribution remains unpaid, then this unpaid present entitlement could be treated as a loan for Division 7A purposes.

 We recommend that these unpaid present entitlements be paid or alternatively such amounts be treated as a Division 7A compliant loan by the time of lodgement of the trust tax return.

-The relevant payments can be repaid by:-
+The relevant payments can be repaid by:

-- Charging the payment against a pre-existing credit loan account; - The payment of wages (after PAYG tax and superannuation is paid); - The payment of a fully franked dividend provided franking credits and retained profits are available; or - Borrowing from another source to repay the debt.
+- charging the payment against a pre-existing credit loan account - the payment of wages (after PAYG tax and superannuation is paid) - the payment of a fully franked dividend provided franking credits and retained profits are available, or - borrowing from another source to repay the debt.

-Alternatively, if the payments are unable to be repaid by the due date of lodgement of the company's tax return, the payments for the year can be added together and treated as an "amalgamated" loan provided there is a written loan agreement which:-
+Alternatively, if the payments are unable to be repaid by the due date of lodgement of the company's (or trust's) tax return, the payments for the year can be added together and treated as an 'amalgamated' loan provided there is a written loan agreement which:

-- Is entered into prior to the due date of lodgement of the company's tax return; - Stipulates a minimum interest rate (i.e. currently 4.77 % for the 2023 year; 4.52% for the 2022 year); - Provides a maximum loan term (i.e. 7 years with no security and up to 25 years with registered mortgage security); and - Requires a minimum annual repayment each year.
+- is entered into prior to the due date of lodgement of the company's tax return - stipulates a minimum interest rate (i.e. currently 8.77% for the 2025 year; 8.27% for the 2024 year) - provides a maximum loan term (i.e. seven years with no security and up to 25 years with registered mortgage security), and - requires a minimum annual repayment each year.